Lie algebraic solution of the Kratzer oscillator in diatomic molecules: VIII. Conclusions and remarks

-In this article the utility of the $so(2,1)$ Lie-algebra in the solution of molecular central force systems has become evident.
-Indeed, when comparing the solution method provided by the Lie-algebra approach with the standard resolution of Schr\"odinger equation for Kratzer oscillator through hypergeometric series \cite{matamala}, it is possible to note the simplicity with which we have obtained the energies and the states of this system.
-Moreover, by definition of the ground state of the oscillator and representing the generators of $so(2,1)$ in the position basis, it has been possible to decrease the degree of the Schr\"odinger equation obtaining a first order ODE whose resolution is considerably simpler than the preceding equation.
-Although there are other works that employ Lie-algebras in order to solve the Schr\"odinger equation for molecular oscillators \cite{matamala1}-\cite{oyewumi}-\cite{mikulski}, there is no presence concerning a clear interpretation about the physical meaning of the generators of the algebra: they are infinitesimal spatial Lorentz transformations that act only in a subset of the Hilbert space of the system, i.e., only on the bound states of the molecule.
+In this work the usefulness of the $\mathbf{so(2,1)}$ Lie algebra in the solution of rovibrational Schr\"odinger equation for Kratzer oscillator has become evident.
+Indeed, when comparing the solution method provided by the Lie algebra approach with the standard resolution of Schr\"odinger equation for this oscillator model through hypergeometric series \cite{matamala}, it is possible to note the simplicity with which we have obtained the energies and the states of this system.
+Moreover, identifying the vibrational ground state with the lower bound of this Lie algebra, and representing its generators in the position basis, it has been possible to decrease the degree of the Schr\"odinger equation obtaining a first order differential equation whose resolution is considerably simpler than the preceding equation.
+Although there are other works that employ Lie algebras in order to solve the Schr\"odinger equation for molecular oscillators \cite{matamala1}, there is no presence concerning a clear interpretation about the physical meaning of the generators of the algebra.

-Finally, a good challenge for a prospective work would consist in generalizing the $so(2,1)$ Lie-algebra by means of a larger Lie algebra that contains ladder operators for the angular quantum number, and also, diagonal ladder operators (which changes both $l$ and $n$ quantum numbers simultaneously): generalization that allow us to describe the full geometrical symmetry of the Kratzer oscillator.
+Finally, a good challenge for a prospective work would be generalizing the $\mathbf{so(2,1)}$ Lie algebra by means of a larger algebraic structure that contains ladder operators for the angular quantum number, and also, diagonal ladder operators which changes both $l$ and $n$ quantum numbers simultaneously.